devsecopsgirl/internship-appsecco/docs/setting-up-pipeline.md

 ## Jenkins pipeline Project

 I set up Jenkins as mentioned in the [Setup of Jenkins](https://intern-appsecco.netlify.app/jenkins-installation/) section.
-So for building a pipeline for Maven project I followed these steps and also downloaded Maven in my Jenkins VM because all the repositories related to it are present in the system:
+For building a pipeline for Maven project I followed these steps and also downloaded Maven in my Jenkins VM for all the repositories related to it are present in the system:

 * Click on the `New Item` from the main dashboard which leads to a different page.